 Stenting.
 During angioplasty, a wire-mesh stent can be expanded inside the renal artery.
 The stent stays in place.
 This keeps the artery open after the balloon is removed.
 Research, however, has not shown that stenting is more effective than medication for renal hypertension.

 Surgery.
 A surgeon can bypass the narrowed renal artery by sewing a healthy blood vessel next to it.
 Surgery is generally considered only when angioplasty and stenting are not possible.

 Results of Treatment

-For people whose blood pressure is not controlled with medication or for those who can't tolerate blood pressure medication, surgery may be an effective fix for renal hypertension.
+For people whose blood pressure is not controlled with multiple medications or for those who can't tolerate blood pressure medication, surgery may be an effective fix for renal hypertension.

 If a procedure is needed, renal artery stenosis is almost always treated by stenting or angioplasty.
 However, stenting/angioplasty has not been shown to be beneficial in most studies compared to medical management alone.
 Still, it may have a role for treatment in some people.